ryan-mcclue/musings/notes.md

 peripheral (UART, USB, etc).
 Could also unpack ELF file, however usually just a binary file.

+# Modern Program Woes
+STM32CubeMX (this justs generates code, IDE is full fledged) to download, must get link with email Once installed, a series of pop-up menus just keep appearing spontaneously as it has to download more to satisfy a simple create project

 # Debugger Woes
 Disable optimisation to prevent lines being removed which the debugger won't pick up on.